 Several companies have expressed interest in developing EV in Indonesia, including Chinese automaker Build Your Dreams Auto (BYD), Hyundai and Mitsubishi Motors.
 Volkswagen and Renault also have plan to develop local assembly plan, although EVs were not specifically mentioned.

 The government’s plan is backed by the fact that Indonesia has plentiful reserves of nickel laterite ore, the main ingredient in the production of lithium-ion batteries.
 Indonesia is also building a USD 4 billion lithium battery plant on the island in Sulawesi, estimated to be completed within 16 months.
-The Morowali site has 20 nickel ore processing facilities that feed 1.5 million tonnes of nickel pig iron a year into a three-million tonne-per-year stainless steel mill.
+The Morowali site has 20 nickel ore processing facilities that feed 1.5 million tons of nickel pig iron a year into a three-million ton-per-year stainless steel mill.